kxz/omnipresence/docs/api.rst

 addition of some custom types for internal event handling.
 A message's type is stored in its :py:attr:`~.Message.action` attribute.

+.. describe:: registration

+   Passed to a plugin instance to indicate that it has been attached to a running bot.
+   No optional attributes are given.

 .. describe:: privmsg

    Represents a typical message.